wzli/HilbertGen/README.md

-# Hilbert Curve Bitstream Generator
+# Sequential Hilbert Curve Generator

 This is a small and highly efficient algorithm written in portable C to generate [Hilbert Curves](https://en.wikipedia.org/wiki/Hilbert_curve).
 It was originally used for adaptive local thresholding within a real-time embedded vision application.
 As such, performance and resource constrains are the primary considerations.
 1) This is an iterative algorithm, as opposed recursive methods that are unsuitable for systems with tightly bounded memory.
-2) Consecutive increasing orders of the curve can be generated in a continuous sequential stream without needing to discard or modify previously generated segments.
+2) The curve extends continuously to higher orders.
+Blocks are added sequentially without discard or modification of past sequence.
-3) Directional bit representation allow 16 simultaneous rotate/flip operations using a single 32-bit XOR instruction.
+3) Directional bit representation allow 16 simultaneous rotate/flip/transpose operations using a single 32-bit XOR instruction.
 4) Compact encoding allows generated curves to be stored and reused repeatedly.